petermolnar-dev/lizik-test/README.md

 		- Challenges submitted with branches other than `xcode13_2_1` will be rejected.

+	- Do not change any project settings, including scheme settings.

 	- Do not change the indentation in the project.

 	- Do not rename the existing classes and files.